-6.01.3 Following counting, the candidate with the largest number of votes for each of the four elected executive positions (President, Vice President, Treasurer, (6) Student Representatives, (2) SACAB Representatives and (2) SSAC Representatives) shall be named the preliminary victor.
+6.01.5 Following counting, the candidate with the largest number of votes for each of the elected executive positions (President, Vice President, Treasurer, Secretary, seven Student Representative, two SACAB Representatives and two SSAC Representatives) shall be named the preliminary victor.
+In the case of SACAB and SSAC representatives, the two candidates with the most votes for each position will be declared the victors.

-6.01.4 The Commission shall release preliminary results, including the designation of preliminary victors, within 24 hours of the completion of balloting.
+6.01.6 The Commission shall release preliminary results, including the designation of preliminary victors, within twenty-four hours of the completion of balloting.
 The Commission may also, at its discretion, release partial preliminary results before balloting is complete, except that such preliminary results must include all questions and positions on the ballot.

-6.01.5 The commission may make use of campus and college resources, or other external business or organization in order to ensure that balloting is conducted professionally and accurately.
+6.01.7 The commission may make use of campus and college resources, or other external business or organization in order to ensure that balloting is conducted professionally and accurately.
 The commission may allocate funds for such services within their approved budget and with the approval of the SGA President.